-HBSE 6501 Advanced seminars in special education: Intellectual disability/autism
+HBSE 6501 - Advanced seminars in special education: Intellectual disability/autism

 For doctoral students in special education and related fields.
-Recent developments in theory and research as related to the specialization from psychological, educational, sociological, and/or medical sources
+Recent developments in theory and research as related to the specialization from psychological, educational, sociological, and/or medical sources.

-HBSE 6504 Advanced seminars in special education: Applied behavior analysis and behavioral disorders
+HBSE 6504 - Advanced seminars in special education: Applied behavior analysis and behavioral disorders

 For doctoral students in special education and related fields.
-Recent developments in theory and research as related to the specialization from psychological, educational, sociological, and/or medical sources
+Recent developments in theory and research as related to the specialization from psychological, educational, sociological, and/or medical sources.

-HBSE 7500 Dissertation seminar in special education
+HBSE 7500 - Dissertation seminar in special education

 Permission required.
 Only advanced doctoral students in special education programs are eligible.
-Prerequisites: HBSE 5010, 6001, 6003, 6005, 6031 and 6010.
+Prerequisites: HBSE 5010, 6001, 6003, 6005 and 6010.
 Development of doctoral dissertations and presentation of plans for approval.

-HBSE 8901 Dissertation advisement in special education: Intellectual disability/autism
+HBSE 8901 - Dissertation advisement in special education: Intellectual disability/autism

 Advisement on doctoral dissertations.
 Fee to equal 3 points at current tuition rate for each term.
-For requirements, see catalog on continuous registration for Ed.D./Ph.D. degrees.
+For requirements, see catalog on continuous registration for Ph.D. degrees.

-HBSE 8903 Dissertation advisement in special education: Physical disabilities
+HBSE 8903 - Dissertation advisement in special education: Physical disabilities

 Advisement on doctoral dissertations.
 Fee to equal 3 points at current tuition rate for each term.
-For requirements, see catalog on continuous registration for Ed.D./Ph.D. degrees.
+For requirements, see catalog on continuous registration for Ph.D. degrees.

-HBSE 8904 Dissertation advisement in special education: Behavioral disorders
+HBSE 8904 - Dissertation advisement in special education: Applied Behavior Analysis

 Advisement on doctoral dissertations.
 Fee to equal 3 points at current tuition rate for each term.
-For requirements, see catalog on continuous registration for Ed.D./Ph.D. degrees.
+For requirements, see catalog on continuous registration for Ph.D. degrees.

-HBSE 8907 Dissertation advisement in special education: Deaf and hard of hearing
+HBSE 8907 - Dissertation advisement in special education: Deaf and hard of hearing

 Advisement on doctoral dissertations.
 Fee to equal 3 points at current tuition rate for each term.
-For requirements, see catalog on continuous registration for Ed.D./Ph.D. degrees.
+For requirements, see catalog on continuous registration for Ph.D. degrees.

-HBSK 4072 Theory and Techniques of Assessment and Intervention in Reading
+HBSK 4072 - Theory and Techniques of Assessment and Intervention in Reading

 Provides an overview of theories and research pertaining to reading acquisition and assessment and intervention techniques for reading across the lifespan.
 Content is organized according to four major themes: the psychology of reading development, language structures, assessment, and intervention.
-Materials fee: \$25.
+Materials fee: \$35.

-HBSS 4116 Health Education for Teachers
+HBSS 4116 - Health Education for Teachers

-This course reviews the critical health issues that affect the well-being of youths today, emphasizing the practical aspects of health education in the classroom.
-The course will provide training in various aspects of child health that are mandated for teaching certification, including the following: reporting child abuse; preventing school violence; and, promoting respect and dignity for all students.
+This course reviews the critical health issues that affect the well-being of youths today, emphasizing the practical aspects of child health that are mandated for teaching certification, including the following: reporting child abuse; preventing school violence; and promoting respect and dignity for all students.
 Students who take an online section of this course must also take an additional three-hour in-person workshop to meet the Dignity For All Students Act (DASA) requirement for teacher certification.